 I arrived in Belgrade Tuesday evening open to a new experience but feeling a bit apprehensive and uncertain about what to expect.
 One writer compares the Serbian culture of “historical, religious, culinary, and psychological narratives” to “knots that must be carefully untangled”.

 It takes a few days to acclimate, and I’m exploring areas near my apartment but haven’t used the trams.
 I got lost last night, but friendly locals were helpful.
 Transportation is above ground – no subway.
-Drivers are impatient, and crossing the street in the wrong place resulted in a horn honking rebuke – won’t do that again…
+Drivers are impatient.
+Crossing the street in the wrong place, resulted in a horn-honking rebuke – won’t do that again…

 Sometimes, crossing Belgrade’s streets is complicated.
 For example, underground stairways and passages along the city center thoroughfare are used to access the other side of the street.
 Maybe this is because of trolleybus tracks characteristic of former socialist countries.

 My first Serbian food experience – karađorđeva šnicla a Serbian version of schnitzel named after Serbian Prince Karađorđe – was interesting but not a favorite.
 Meat and roasted peppers are popular in Serbia.

 Some describe Serbia as “fascinating, baffling, captivating, frustrating, and vibrant”!